andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 **constructing** the inner promise here, it would matter, but the promise was already constructed and running when we got it.

+Another thing to note is that if either of the `Js.Promises` fail, the `apply` function will fail.
+Again, we can only succeed if both inputs succeed and give us our `'a => 'b` function and our `'a` value.
+With applicatives, we actually have a few different options for handling errors, but here I'm going to keep it simple and just fail fast using the default failure mechanism of chained `Promises`.

 Example usage:

 ```ocaml